 - Flashh – bouldering facility with over 200 boulder routes on an area of 1300 m².

-47. Feel the fairground feeling at Hamburger Dom
+47. Hamburger Dom fair

 The Hamburger Dom is a funfair with lots of rides, food stalls and other attractions.
 It takes place 3 times a year for one month at a time: